Eschatologue/CM_wiki/docs/option/class-options/fighter-manoeuvre.md

 _**Cost:** 1 Superiority Die_

-As a Bonus Action, you can expend **one** Superiority Die and take the Dash action.
+As a :rsc-b: Bonus Action, you can expend **one** Superiority Die and take the Dash action.
 If you move at least 10 feet in a straight line immediately before hitting with a melee attack as part of the Attack action on this turn, you can add the Superiority Die to the attack's damage roll.

 ---